Robertsonian translocations: what are they?

 - Robertsonian translocation rob(13:14): the overall risk of an affected newborn is estimated to be around 1%.
 This includes the specific risk of conceiving fetuses affected by Patau syndrome (trisomy 13).
 These fetuses usually cause early pregnancy loss, with only 0.4% of cases giving a viable gestation.
 The condition may be detected by early prenatal genetic diagnosis.

-- Robertsonian translocations involving chromosome 21: when one of the parents is healthy carrier of a Robertsonian translocation involving chromosome 21, the risk of having a baby affected by Down syndrome is estimated to be 10-15% when the carrier is the mother and 0.5%-2.5% if the carrier is the father.
-The difference in risk estimates is due to the fact that spermatozoa are much less permissive than eggs for what concerns genetic imbalances.
+- Robertsonian translocations involving chromosome 21: when one of the parents is a healthy carrier of a Robertsonian translocation involving chromosome 21, the risk of having a baby affected by Down syndrome is estimated to be 10-15% when the carrier is the mother and 0.5%-2.5% if the carrier is the father.
+The difference in risk estimates is because spermatozoa are much less permissive than eggs for what concerns genetic imbalances.

 Robertsonian translocation: how do we quantify the miscarriage risk?

-As said above, a carrier of a Robertsonian translocation is more likely to experience infertility or recurrent pregnancy loss in comparison to the risk of having an affected child.
-This happens because imbalanced gametes are so genetically affected, that it's almost impossible for the embryo to go on in a viable gestation.
+As said above, a carrier of a Robertsonian translocation is more likely to experience infertility or recurrent pregnancy loss than being at risk of having an affected child.
+This happens because imbalanced gametes are so genetically affected, that it’s almost impossible for the embryo to go on in a viable gestation.
 However, carriers of a Robertsonian translocation may also have healthy children.
 So, some of the typical questions posed by couples with a Robertsonian translocation are:

 - What is our actual risk for (another) miscarriage?